frabjous/open-guide-typesetting-framework/doc/configuration.md

 ## Assignment Types

 The remainder of the settings fall under the "`assignmentTypes`" option.
-Each key found under "`assignmentType`" specifies a *type* of document or typesetting assignment used by the project.
+Each key found under "`assignmentTypes`" specifies a *type* of document or typesetting assignment used by the project.

-For example, he default `project-settings.json` file specifies two assignment types: `article` and `review`, which might be appropriate for a journal that publishes both articles and reviews.
+For example, the default `project-settings.json` file specifies two assignment types: `article` and `review`, which might be appropriate for a journal that publishes both articles and reviews.
 A third, say, `discussion`, could be added.

 An anthology might use a `chapter` or `contribution` assignment type instead.
 The framework does not place any limitation on the names of the assignment types, but it is best to use a single word, and in particular, a singular noun that can be pluralized by adding an "s".

 Each project should have at least one assignment type, but needs to have no more than that.